girlslearningcodeyul/makefashion-musethereal/README.md

 3. [felHR85's UsbSerial](https://github.com/felHR85/UsbSerial) library was used to communicate data from the EPOC+ to the Arduino

-4. The Arduino [Trinket Pro 5V](https://www.adafruit.com/product/2000) uses [Adafruit Neopixel RGB LEDs](https://www.adafruit.com/products/1655) to represent the chasing, cascade sequence, corresponding to the accelerometer tilt
+4. The Arduino [Trinket Pro 5V](https://www.adafruit.com/product/2000) uses [Adafruit Neopixel RGB LEDs](https://www.adafruit.com/products/1655) to represent the chasing, cascading sequences, corresponding to the accelerometer tilt on the arms and on the skirt of the dress as appliqués.

 5. [Adafruit Neopixel](https://github.com/adafruit/Adafruit_NeoPixel) library was used to set RGB LEDs' sequences